GallowayLabMIT/protocols/docs/general/incubator_decon.rst

    - If necessary, the blower wheel can be removed to be more thoroughly cleaned.
 Refer to the manual (page 56) for instructions.

-6. Replace the plastic water tray and fill with autoclaved DI water.
+6. Replace the metal water tray and fill with autoclaved DI water.
 7. Follow the manual instructions (page 58) for starting the 90ºC decontamination cycle.
 This will take **approximately 25 hours** to complete.

    - Heating: 2 hours